 If you have had an increase in your income you will have to inform your Insolvency Practitioner (IP) and your disposable income will be reviewed.
 If this has increased then it is likely that your ongoing monthly payments will also increase.

-Usually in an IVA if the disposable income has increased due to a pay rise, the IVA payment will not take all of the extra income.
+You will not have to pay all your extra income into your Arrangement.
 This would provide little incentive for someone to work hard and earn extra money.
-In this case the IVA payment would usually take 50% of the additional disposable income.
+The IVA will usually take 50% of the additional disposable income.

 If the additional income incurs some extra expenses then these are also taken into account.
 For example if the pay rise involved additional working hours which resulted in extra child care costs, then this would be considered.
 It may be decided that there is no increase in the IVA payment at all.